Skip to main content

 Manual Development:

-bun run dev --open # Start dev server and open in browser
+pnpm dev -- --open # Start dev server and open in browser

 Code Quality